ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_secprof_wanopt.rst

 http_tunnel_non_http
 ++++++++++++++++++++

-- Description: Configure how to process non-HTTP traffic when a profile configured for HTTP traffic accepts a non-HTTP sessio
+- Description: Configure how to process non-HTTP traffic when a profile configured for HTTP traffic accepts a non-HTTP session.

-  n.
 Can occur if an application sends non-HTTP traffic using an HTTP destination port.

-  choice | disable | Drop or tear down non-HTTP sessions accepted by the profile.

-  choice | enable | Pass non-HTTP sessions through the tunnel without applying protocol optimization, byte-cac